GameDevRichtofen-G/HabitablePlanetPredictor/README.md

 ## MODEL :
-I used TensorFlow to train a binary classification model based on the dataset.
+I used Torch and tensorFlow to train a NN binary classification model based on the dataset.
 The model predicts whether a given planet is habitable or not based on the provided input.

 ----------------------------
 ----------------------------